Structured Word Inquiry: Expanding the Application of SWI

 SWI is gaining traction as a method for teaching students of varying ages, from young children to adults, by emphasizing the structure of words rather than rote memorization.
 It has been successfully integrated into literacy programs in various educational settings, particularly those focused on spelling and vocabulary development.
 For example, websites like Shameless Spelling offer extensive resources and case studies on how SWI can be implemented for a diverse range of learners, from struggling readers to those with special learning needs.

-Additionally, the approach is supported by organizations like Teach a Student to Read, which advocates for SWI’s effectiveness in fostering a deeper understanding of English spelling rules.
+Additionally, the approach is supported by organizations like Teach a Student to Read, which advocate for SWI's effectiveness in fostering a deeper understanding of English spelling rules.
 These organizations provide comprehensive guides for educators on how to effectively apply SWI principles in the classroom to promote reading and writing success.

-Criticisms and Limitations
+Criticisms and limitations

 While SWI has proven beneficial in many classrooms, some critics argue that it can be time-consuming and may require extensive teacher training to implement effectively.
-Additionally, the method’s focus on morphological structures may be difficult for younger students or those with specific learning challenges to grasp initially.
+Additionally, the method's focus on morphological structures may be difficult for younger students or those with specific learning challenges to grasp initially.
 As with any pedagogical method, the success of SWI depends on how well it is tailored to individual learning contexts and the needs of students.